fossasia/wp-tweet-feed-plugin/readme.txt

 Fewer "could not connect to Twitter" messages, new links (reply, retweet, favorite), new follow button, and avatar fixes

 == Changelog ==

+= 2.5.0 =
+* Use the new Twitter API with oAuth
+* Adds support for lists
+* No longer supports non-https Twitter requests (Twitter API requirement)

 = 2.4.1 =
 * Make sure hashtags are parsed UTF-8